oroinc/documentation/user_guide/activities_overview.rst

 - :ref:`Create Contact Request <user-guide-activities-requests>`: keep track of requests to OroCRM from users of third-party applications.

-- :ref:`Add Comment <user-guide-activities-comments>`: add free text comments to the activity records.
+- :ref:`Add Comment <user-guide-activities-comments>`: add free text comments to the activity and entity records.

 - :ref:`Add Attachment <user-guide-activities-attachments>`: upload a file and assign it to a record in OroCRM.